czeildi/czeildi.github.io/content/post/2018-06-01-my-runconf18-experience.md

 tags: ["conference"]
 ---

+*Author: Ildi Czeller, @czeildi on Twitter and Github*

 Last week I was lucky enough to participate in this year's [Ropensci unconference](http://unconf18.ropensci.org/).

 In my work as a Data Scientist at [Emarsys](https://www.emarsys.com/en/) I rely on the R ecosystem a lot.
 I feel that to contribute back is not only fun and challenging but also my responsibility as I already benefit enormously from the FOSS tools and supportive community.
 I have had small contributions like filing a [bug ticket](https://github.com/r-dbi/bigrquery/issues/240) or [reviewing](https://github.com/ropensci/onboarding/issues/145) a package for [rOpenSci](https://ropensci.org/) and they were positive experiences.
 The unconf was a big exciting step for me.